IDS6916/project_template/README.md

 #### Study plan and Procedure

 ##### Routing Model
-Drawing from the methods developed by Medel(2014), our graph model will be developed using a high-level overview of Central America.
+Drawing from the methods developed by Medel (2015), our graph model will be developed using a high-level overview of Central America.
 In the graph, nodes will represent major waypoints located throughout the region.
 These waypoints will consist of several dozen major cities, towns, and highway entrances.
 Using a qualitative approach, historical data will be gathered on the crime rate and criminal faction presence of that node's surrounding area.
 This data will be systematically applied to that nodes edges.

 Links between nodes will represent the pathwayways between major waypoints.
 As a base, these links will be given a value that corresponds to the distance between nodes.
 Then, this distance will be weighted by crime rate and faction presence of connected nodes.
 Once this network has been established, routing will be completed using Dijkstra's shortest path algorithm.
 Because the distance between nodes was weighed by our regional variables, this model will represent the path of least-cost.